sironite/terraform-azurerm-key_vault/examples/KeyVault/README.md

-# Terraform module | AzureRM - Invullen
+# Terraform module | AzureRM -  Key Vault

-This Terraform module is designed to create a Invullen for Azure.
+This Terraform module is designed to create a  Key Vault for Azure.

 ## Pre-requisites